NullixAT/framelix-tests/README.md

 know when there is something new to test it out.
 I will try to make some projects based on this framework available in early/mid 2022.

+## Requirements
+PHP 8.1+, a mysql database and composer is required to run the unit tests.

 ## Setup

 Framelix uses git submodules.
 So after cloning you have to initialize the submodules.